Sign In Forgot Password

 Assistant Teachers and Madrichimot

-Every class in our school has at least one assistant teacher (college age student) or madricheh (high schooler).
-These assistants are trained and supervised by Earnest Arky Solomon and the inclusion coordinator and are provided specific training on supporting students with disabilities and unique learning needs in the classroom.
+Every class in our school has at least one assistant teacher (college-age student) or madricheh (high schooler).
+These assistants are trained and supervised by Earnest Arky Solomon and Jess Green and are provided specific training on supporting students with disabilities and unique learning needs in the classroom.
 In some cases, we have individual aides for specific students that need a designated person working with them throughout their day at school.

 Teacher Training

 Every teacher receives inclusion specific training at the beginning of the year and checks in with the inclusion coordinator throughout the year.
-This training includes instruction on planning inclusive lessons, supporting the teaching assistants in their work with students, implementing effective behavior plans, and teaching Hebrew reading to students with learning disabilities.
+This training includes instruction on what an inclusive lesson is, how to plan inclusive lessons, supporting the teaching assistants in their work with students, implementing effective behavior plans, and teaching Hebrew reading to students with learning disabilities.

 Alternate Programming

-For more information, please contact Inclusion Coordinator Jess Green (inclusion@dorsheitzedek.org) or Education Director Earnest Arky Solomon (e.arkysolomon@dorsheitzedek.org).
+For more information, please contact Inclusion Director Jess Green (inclusion@dorsheitzedek.org) or Education Director Earnest Arky Solomon (e.arkysolomon@dorsheitzedek.org).